PrefectHQ/prefect/docs/cloud/webhooks.md

 The initial configuration of your webhook may require some trial and error as you get the sender and your receiving webhook speaking a compatible language.
-While you are in this phase, you may find the [Event Feed](/cloud/events/#event-feed) to be indispensible for seeing the events as they are happening.
+While you are in this phase, you may find the [Event Feed](/cloud/events/#event-feed) in the UI to be indispensable for seeing the events as they are happening.

 When Prefect Cloud encounters an error during receipt of a webhook, it will produce a